AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 Check out the [add-on SDK](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/) for more details on using modal dialogs.

 ## Detecting Theme
-When you want to detect the theme of the environment where your add-on is running (aka: Adobe Express), or if you want to be notified if it changes, you can use the following example.
-This is useful for knowing what theme is currently set in Adobe Express so you can also use the same in your add-on UI, and to apply the theme change when the user changes their Adobe Express theme.
-Note, that currently Adobe Express only supports a "light" theme, though this will be changing to also support a "dark" theme in the future.
+When you want to detect the theme of the environment where your add-on is running, or if you want to be notified if it changes, you can use the following example.
+This is useful for knowing what theme is currently set in Adobe Express, so you can use the same in your add-on UI, or to apply a change to your UI when the user changes their Adobe Express theme. **Note:** currently Adobe Express only supports a "light" theme, though this will be changing to include support for a "dark" theme in the future.
+See the snippet below for an example of how to use and detect the theme, as well as the [related SDK Reference section](https://developer.adobe.com/express-add-ons/docs/references/addonsdk/app-ui/#theme).

+### Example
 ```js
 import AddOnSdk from "https://new.express.adobe.com/static/add-on-sdk/sdk.js";